Genesisblocklab/antlia-explorer/README.md

 ---
 ## Donations :pray:

-Color is always free and open.
-Anyone can use to monitor available Color hub or zones, or port to your own chain built with Color SDK.
+Antlia is always free and open.
+Anyone can use to monitor available Antlia hub or zones, or port to your own chain built with Antlia SDK.
 We welcome any supports to help us improve this project.

 ATOM: `colors1p9nck20mlgf7nn9yg7rpf5mg0uuztn4skv4q6d`\
 BTC: `1HrTuvS83VoUVA79wTifko69ziWTjEXzQS`\